Are high-yield savings accounts safe?

 Fortunately, there are a growing number of alternative platforms solving the problem of low-interest high-yield savings.

-Try a MyConstant Flex account and get 4% APY on your savings
+Try a MyConstant’s instant access account and get 4% APY on your savings

 At MyConstant, we’ve developed an account that lets you earn on your money like a bank.
 Just minus the fees.

-Our Flex account offers 4% APY with no fees, a minimum account balance of $10, and no withdrawal limits.
+Our instant access account offers 4% APY with no fees, a minimum account balance of $10, and no withdrawal limits.

 How is this possible?
 Like a bank, we also loan out your money to borrowers.
-All money in Flex is placed in a lending pool and given out to borrowers.
+All money in instant access is placed in a lending pool and given out to borrowers.
 However, we give more of the profits back to you.

 Although we’re not covered by the FDIC, we have an alternative system.
 All our borrowers must put down 200% of their loan value as collateral — if they stop making their payments, we sell their crypto to pay you.